No. 4 | Taking the Leap

-Now, it’s time to take action.
+Now, it’s time to take the leap.

-While it's a micro step, it’s challenging.
+While it's a micro-step, it’s challenging.
 In fact, this is where most entrepreneurial types get stuck.

 We visualize our ideal careers.
 We do endless research.
 We take in tons of information.
 But we don’t take the steps to move forward.